Agent Core

 Overview

 Amazon AgentCore is AWS’s managed runtime for deploying and scaling AI agents.
-Confident AI allows you to trace and evaluate AgentCore agents built on frameworks like Strands — in just a few lines of code.
+Confident AI allows you to trace and evaluate AgentCore agents — in just a few lines of code.

 Tracing Quickstart